openziti/ziti-doc/docusaurus/docs/guides/Digital_Ocean/Router.md

 We need to remove the digital ocean resolver for tunnel resolver to work correctly.

-Check resolver before any change:
+Check resolver before any changes:
 ```
 # resolvectl
 Global